Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

-(ii) The antiferromagnetic Kondo coupling generated by virtual hoppings between local and conduction electrons~\cite{Col15}.
-As illustrated in Fig.~\ref{fig:1}(d), a triplon is created by the $t_{zx}$ hopping processes; this is accompanied by spin-orbital flip $\alpha^\dagger_\downarrow \beta_\uparrow$ in the band sector, as required by spin-and-parity symmetry.
+(ii) The antiferromagnetic Kondo coupling generated by virtual hoppings between local states and conduction bands~\cite{Col15}.
+As illustrated in Fig.~\ref{fig:1}(d), the $t_{zx}$ hopping processes create a triplon; this is accompanied by spin-orbital flip $\alpha^\dagger_\downarrow \beta_\uparrow$ in the band sector, as required by spin-and-parity symmetry.
 We obtain